keithledgerwood/WICLab-guide/001-introduction.md

     - Identity Governance

-## Lab Environment
+## Lab Environment and Okta Org

-In this workshop, you will be working in a dedicated lab environment.
+In this workshop, you will be working in a dedicated lab environment and Okta org.

 If you can read this Lab Guide, this means that you should have already created your lab environment and can access it.
-However, if this is not the case, please proceed with the following steps:
+However, if this is not the case, please proceed with the following steps.

+### Creating the Lab Environment

 1. Open a browser and go to <https://demo.okta.com>.
 This will open the Okta Demo website.